Two Veterinary Professors Named Academic Senate Award Recipients

-The Academic Senate named two professors in the School of Veterinary Medicine among the winners of its highest honor for 2019 in a ceremony honoring annual award winners for teaching, research and public service.
+The Academic Senate named two professors in the School of Veterinary Medicine among the recipients of its highest honor for 2019 in a ceremony honoring annual awardees for teaching, research and public service.
 The awards were presented May 8 from the Davis Division of the Academic Senate, whose members hold ladder-rank and other academic appointments.

 Professor Terry Lehenbauer was a winner in the “Distinguished Scholarly Public Service” category and Professor David Maggs took honors in the “Distinguished Teaching: Graduate and Professional” category.
 Seven other professors from throughout the university were also recognized.

 Terry Lehenbauer, professor, Department of Population Health and Reproduction, School of Veterinary Medicine

 Dr. Lehenbauer protected public health by advising practitioners and policymakers on the responsible use of antimicrobials in animal agriculture.
 Through 18 years of service with organizations such as the American Association of Bovine Practitioners, he fostered veterinary health approaches that considered people and the environment in addition to animals.
 He collaborated to brief California lawmakers on antibiotic resistance, influencing California’s first-in-the-nation legislation to limit antibiotics in livestock feed.
 With the Centers for Disease Control and Prevention estimating that antimicrobial-resistant infections affect more than 2 million people annually, his work to defend the efficacy of antimicrobials in human and veterinary medicine is significant.